-1. On the front panel, move the cursor over the top of the plot legend on the waveform graph.

-Though the graph has two plots, the plot legend displays only one plot.

-2. When a double-headed arrow appears, shown in Figure 1-11, click and drag the border of the plot legend until the second plot name appears.
+- 1. On the front panel, move the cursor over the top of the plot legend on the waveform graph. - Though the graph has two plots, the plot legend displays only one plot. - 2.
+When a double-headed arrow appears, shown in Figure 1-11, click and drag the border of the plot legend to add one item to the legend.
+When you release the mouse button, the second plot name appears.